 EAN won the prestigious One World Media Special Award for VOICES – Samajhdari.
 VOICES is a radio and comprehensive community outreach project addressing the intersection between gender-based violence and HIV/AIDS.
 With over one million loyal weekly listeners, VOICES broke Nepal’s public silence around gender–based violence and HIV for the first time.

 After just one year of programming, 35% of male respondents said they spoke out against physical assaults if they occurred in a public place compared to 16% at the start of the program.

-EAI is selected as a winner of the World Bank’s South Asia Region Development Marketplace competition.
+EAI was selected as a winner of the World Bank’s South Asia Region Development Marketplace competition.
 This award recognized top civil society organizations with the most innovative ideas on how to improve nutrition.

-In recognition of the impact of SSMK, EAI is given the UNICEF International Children’s Day for Broadcasting (ICDB) Award.
+In recognition of the impact of SSMK, EAI was given the UNICEF International Children’s Day for Broadcasting (ICDB) Award.

 The show was also recognized with the Global Junior Challenge Award, a global award promoted by the Digital World Foundation, a non-profit organization founded by the Municipality of Rome and six major ICT companies.